leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

   - Added Steering Committee in Apr.
 2024: <https://github.com/cubefs/cubefs/pull/3312>
   - Update maintainer list according to activity and add steering commitee member: <https://github.com/cubefs/cubefs/pull/3311>
   - Update the Governance Document to eliminate the role of the leader: <https://github.com/cubefs/cubefs/pull/3382>
-    The description of 'project lead' implies a somewhat authoritarian role, but with the establishment of a steering committee, the steering committee should be considered the highest decision-making body.Thus we delete the role of 'project lead'.
+    The description of 'project lead' implies a somewhat authoritarian role, but with the establishment of a steering committee, the steering committee should be considered the highest decision-making body.Thus CubeFS delete the role of 'project lead'.
   - Adding governance rules related to SIGs.: <https://github.com/cubefs/cubefs/pull/3430>
   - Adding governance rules related to RoadMap.: <https://github.com/cubefs/cubefs/pull/3430>